davidlerner96/IOT-robot-chaser/README.md

 - The robot attempts to reconnect to WiFi whenever the connection is lost.
 - During reconnection attempts, the LED blinks, and the robot does not move.
+- The robot operator notifies in case the robot is not responding or not connected.
+- Notification by the robot operator when the optitrack system is down or not streaming.
+- Notification by the robot operator whenever the robot is going outside the board's limit.

 ## Current Issues